mauriziocescon/ng-playground/why-macros.md

 ## Why macros
-Angular components has already some special hoisting rules: class fields are visible in templates (string literals) despite they are not in the same scope.
+Angular components has already some special hoisting rules: class fields are visible in templates (string literals) despite they are not in the same ts scope.
 Assuming such principles are applied to `script` and `template` (where template is resolved similarly to right now), one might argue that macros are not really necessary cause a component could be written as a "sort of valid function".
 On the other hand:
 ```ts
 import { component ... } from '@angular/core';